GCOM7140/dsg-store-location-analysis/README.md

-Where in the US are Dick’s Sporting Goods Stores?
+Where in the U.S. are Dick’s Sporting Goods Stores?
 ================

 [Clay Ford](https://github.com/clayford) and [Jeff Boichuk](https://github.com/jeffboichuk) <br /> April 10, 2018